ahise991/api-specs/docs/data-layer-api.md

 <td valign="top"><a href="#datasolutionssettings">DataSolutionsSettings</a></td>
 <td>

-Data solutions that is updated as a result of mutation.
+Data solutions that are updated as a result of mutation.

 </td>
 </tr>